By Paule Kelly-Rhéaume

 All the while Ben’s on speaker phone.
 Oh, is that why everybody’s staring?
 I thought it was my post-flight gla-mour.
 Soooo.
 He’s heard me tinkle, unravel the TP roll, open the tampon collector, hop back into my white slacks; they don’t quite zip up.
 Might have to leave them off.
 Anyone want a pair of Bugattis?
 No wait that’s a car, Buitonis?
 I’m not good with brands.
 Damn that wedgie.
 Did I wash my hands?
 Oh right, the dryer.

 Back out in arrivals – my cork heels tapping on the marble floor – I almost buy a mango smoothie.
 Not enough American dollars.
-Oh woops, I’m supposed to be from the South not the (second) token Canadian.
+Oh whoops, I’m supposed to be from here and not the (second) token Canadian.
 I almost broke the fourth wall, there.

-After the commercial (and before too, cause you know they give it all away), you can see me clutching my heart right through the revolving doors.
-Wearing shades and a scarf over my head, I look like Amy Winehouse leaving the penitentiary: solemn, broken up, pink liver on a plate, center soft.
+After the commercial (and before too, cause you know the editors give it all away), you can see me clutching my heart right through the revolving doors.
+Wearing shades and a scarf over my head, I look like Amy Winehouse leaving the penitentiary: solemn, broken up, pink liver on a plate, centre soft.

 “Ben, I lost my purse!
 Oh no wait it’s here.”